attack-monkey/hypereduce/README.md

 In other words, the application state should match the components and therefore a state-node should only need to connect to a single point in a component structure.

-If two (or more) components reference the same piece of data, then the best practice way to do hanlde this is to either:
+If two (or more) components reference the same piece of data, then the best practice way to do hanlde this is to:

-1. Represent the data at multiple nodes in the reducer (matching the component-shape).
-By having the nodes that represent the same data respond to the same action-functions, their state will stay in sync.

-2. Use a single-source-of-truth node that holds the actual data.
-This node has a `connect` annotation that emits the new state.
-The listener then dispatches an action that 'satellite nodes' respond to.
-Sattlelite nodes don't hold the actual data, but instead a hash of the data OR a version number (an integer that updates on each change).
-In this way when the single-source-of-truth updates, this emits the new state to the listener that dispatches an action, updating the satellite nodes.
+Use a single-source-of-truth node that holds the actual data.
+Other 'Satellite' nodes don't hold the actual data, but instead an id representing the data, that still respond to the same actions.
+By putting `connect` annotations on the satellite nodes, this lets different parts of the application know that the single-source-of-truth has changed.
-Components can connect to these satellites, and listen for the hash / version changes, and then just get the new source of truth.

 ## React